nikhilsatija/CODSOFT/Readme.md

 # Data Science Projects 🚀

-This repository showcases a collection of data science projects that I have worked on.
+This repository showcases a collection of data science projects which was assigned to me during my internship with [Codsoft](https://www.linkedin.com/company/codsoft/mycompany/).
 Each project involves analysis, modeling, and prediction using Python.
-Below are the details of some of the projects:
+Below are the details of those projects:

 ## 1. Titanic Survival Prediction